4 Ways Storytelling Makes You a Better Marketer

-It seems like every marketer wants to call themselves a storyteller these days.
+It seems like every marketer wants to call themselves a storytelling aficionado these days, and this is still true in 2020.
 The phrase gets overused and misused, but all good marketing is storytelling.
-It’s about leading customers down a path which artfully communicates the benefits of your good or service until they reach the only possible conclusion: they must buy from you.
+Emphasis on the good.
+It’s about leading customers down a path that artfully communicates the benefits of your good or service until they reach the only possible conclusion: they must buy from you.
 Now.

 Here’s how effective storytelling can help you sell more:

 Imagine you’re going to tell the story of Cinderella.
 If you were telling it to a child, you might focus on the beautiful dress, or the talking mice or how handsome the prince was.
 You might make your eyes big and your voice hushed.
 Now imagine you’re telling the same basic story to a friend over a drink.
 You might mockingly roll your eyes at the deus ex machina of a fairy godmother or scold Cinderella for not holding onto her footwear.
 Good storytelling means knowing your audience, and good marketing means the same thing.